enryold/onion-cache/README.md

-## Goal:

-##### Build a cache system:
+## Goal - Build a multilayer cache system:

 - That makes simple add/remove different layers of cache.
 - With a system that fallback through one or multiple cache layers before getting the needed object from the main datasource.

-##### How I design it:
+## How I design it:

-- I try to generealize the concept of Cache Layer in order to write less logic as possible.
+- I try to generealize the concept of cache layer in order to write less logic as possible.
 - I came up with 3 main entity that describes a Cache Layer.
   + A service, which represent a client wrapper for cache/datastore service in real world.
 It must implement 4 basic methods: GET, SET, SETEX, DELETE.
-    In this way you can implement your own RedisService that can use HSET instead of SET if a range key is setted.
+    In this way you can implement your own RedisService that can use HSET instead of SET.
   + A marshaller, which marshall/unmarshall the data you want to cache.
-It must implement 2 methods: marshall and unMarshall.
+It must implement 2 methods: marshall() and unMarshall().
-  + A DataModel that will be the father of your models (!!!)
+  + A DataModel that will be the father of your data models (!!!)
 - OnionCache addLayer() method will insert a cache layer.
 The last layer will be the main datasource.
   + A typical use case will be (in order!): addLayer(LRU);
       addLayer(Redis);
       addLayer(MySQL);
+  + Then, you can get/set/delete your data into multiple level of cache with one call to OnionCache.
 - You can extend it building new services, keys, marshallers.
-- At the moment some services are present: LRUCache, Redis, DynamoDb, FileSystem (this is useful if you use as main datastore a network file system like Amazon NFS)
+- At the moment OnionCache comes with some services: LRUCache, Redis, DynamoDb, FileSystem (this is useful if you use as main datastore a network file system like Amazon NFS)

-##### Requirements:
+## Requirements:

 - Every model you use with OnionCache must implements the ICacheLayerDataModel interface.
 - ICacheLayerDataModel interface comes with 2 methods: